 Sick people desperately want to know how to cure stomach flu.
 What can you eat when you have the stomach flu?
 I will give you a plan on how to treat the stomach flu, and what to eat!

 Ew.
 The flu.
 I’m talking about the stomach kind (which isn’t the flu at all, actually, that’s just a stomach virus — but that’s a blog for another day).
 Although, often over quickly (especially if you follow these tips) it’s miserable — am I right?
 I learned these tips while working pediatric phone triage in a busy pediatrician’s office.
 They rarely fail us in this house.
 Let’s find out what to do when you have the stomach flu!

 BTW, if routines that simplify your life is something you’re looking for — be sure to check this course on Family Routines.
-Routines come in ALL forms — when you have the stomach flu, to homework, to making dinner.
+Routines come in ALL forms — whether you have the stomach flu, homework, or need to make dinner.
 I think you’ll like it a lot — in fact, she guarantees it.
 Join for a month, or a year — you can cancel at any time — you can even save 10% with code PC10.